Royal Enfield Interceptor 650

-The Royal Enfield Interceptor 650 is a parallel twin retro-styled motorcycle introduced by Royal Enfield in 2018.
+The Royal Enfield Interceptor 650 is an Indian parallel twin retro-styled motorcycle introduced by Royal Enfield in 2018.
 It is the first modern twin cylinder motorcycle developed by the company.

 The bike was revealed in 2017, design inspired by the 1960s Interceptor which had a 750cc engine.
-The Interceptor 650 was unveiled alongside the Continental GT 650, which shares the same engine.
+The Interceptor 650 was unveiled alongside the Continental GT 650, which shares the same frame and engine.
 The Interceptor is a retro-cruiser with relaxed ergonomics, while the Continental GT is a café-racer.
 Both models are sold in India, Australasia, Europe and the United States and South America.
 The bike is expected to become the biggest selling large-capacity twin in the world, and in 2020 the Interceptor 650 was the UK's best-selling big bike.

 Design

 The bike was designed at Royal Enfield's Technology Centre at Bruntingthorpe Proving Ground in Leicestershire, England.

 Both models, Interceptor and Continental GT, share the same engine, frame, suspension, wheels, brakes, exhausts and mufflers.
 The engine is a wet-sump, 648 cc, air/oil cooled SOHC, 8v, parallel twin.
 Fuelling is via Bosch injection and engine management.
 The low 9.5:1 compression ratio will help the engine tolerate lower-octane fuel.
 The crankshaft has a 270° Crank, with a gear-driven balance shaft ahead of the crank.
 The slipper clutch drives a six-speed gearbox and chain final drive.
 The cylinder head receives substantial oil-cooling and the bikes have a large oil cooler on the frame downtubes.
 Producing a modest 46.80bhp @ 7250 rpm, the engine is capable of future development: Bike magazine reported that "the crankshaft's substantial bearing area and the hefty alloy crankcases suggest that the engine could comfortably deliver more power.
 Compression, capacity and revs could be raised on future models".

 The chassis is a tubular twin-downtube cradle frame.
 Forks are standard telescopics (without gaiters); and rear suspension is via twin shocks(5 step adjustable).
 The ABS brakes comprise single discs: 320mm (front) and 240mm (rear).
 Instruments are conventional twin-dial analogue items with digital fuel gauge and trip display.